 Plan builder allows you to use roadmaps built by academic advisors along with your degree audit to create a path towards graduation.
 You can create a plan divided by terms and check against your degree audit.
 Knowing how your academic plan is structured will make planning easier to understand.

 You can view your MyDegreePath at any time, but there are certain important times during a semester that viewing an updated audit and academic plan will be essential.
-You can request a new, updated degree audit anytime through your my.ucmerced.edu by clicking on MyDegreePath.
+You can request a new, updated degree audit anytime through your connect.ucmerced.edu by clicking on MyDegreePath.
 You can view your academic plan(s) by clicking on Plans and selecting your preferred plan.
 Your preferred plan will run against the degree audit and provide you with a roadmap.
 You will want to view an updated degree audit prior to and after registering for classes.
 You will also want to make any updates to your preferred plan so that you can remain on track.
 It will also be important to view an updated audit and plan after you have filed a Graduation Application and registered for your final semester of courses.

-Your MyDegreePath is available through my.ucmerced.edu.
+Your MyDegreePath is available through connect.ucmerced.edu.
 There is a direct link in the Student Services Channel, or you can select MyStudentRecord and choose MyDegreePath at the bottom of the page.
 More information about using MyDegreePath can be found here.

 YES!
 While your degree audit tells you which requirements to meet and Plan Builder can help determine when to take courses, your advisor can give your academic counseling to help you make informed choices as well as offer you career advice that will help you after graduation.
 MyDegreePath is meant to supplement academic advising, not replace it.

-If you are thinking about changing your major or concentration, you may request a "What if" audit anytime through my.ucmerced.edu.
+If you are thinking about changing your major or concentration, you may request a "What if" audit anytime through connect.ucmerced.edu.
 This audit will help you determine how courses already completed will apply to your new major as well as what additional courses are needed to complete the program.
 When using Plan Builder, you can make a plan based upon the major you are thinking of declaring.
 It is also recommended that you meet with your academic advisor.
 More information about how to change your major/minor can be found here.

 First, make sure that your transcript has been sent from your previous school.
 To request transcripts be sent to UC Merced, you contact the school you attended and follow their procedures to request official transcripts.
 Once your official transcripts have been received, your transcripts will be evaluated by the Office of Admissions.
 Once the Office of the Registrar receives your evaluated transfer work, it will be viewable within one week.
 If your transfer course is not meeting a requirement on your audit and you think this is a mistake, email firstname.lastname@example.org.